simplex-chat/simplex-chat/README.md

 ## Running the chat client

-Run `dog-food` (as in "eating your own dog food"), if you built it from source, or the the downloaded file to start the chat client.
+Run `dog-food` (as in "eating your own dog food"), or the downloaded file (if you did not move it to bin folder), to start the chat client.

 By default, app data directory is created in the home directory (`~/.simplex`, or `%APPDATA%/simplex` on Windows), and SQLite database file `smp-chat.db` is initialized in it.
 The default SMP server is `smp1.simplex.im:5223#pLdiGvm0jD1CMblnov6Edd/391OrYsShw+RgdfR0ChA=` (base-64 encoded string after server port is the transport key digest) - it is pre-configured in the app.